Event-Based Framework for Agile Resilience in Criticality-Aware Wireless Networks: Simulation Results and Analysis

 Fig. \ref{fig:overflow} shows a similar behavior with queue threshold violations.
 Despite the HC queue thresholds being notably lower than LC queue thresholds, HC buffers experience very rare threshold violations.
 Furthermore, incorporating AP cooperation proves to be efficient in preventing buffer overflow where again the benefit is most significant for long blockage durations using all three resilience stages.
+In contrast, operating in Stage 3 alone leads to significantly more HC threshold violations under short blockages (4.38\% with Stage 3 only versus 0.16\% with the three-stage algorithm), underscoring the importance of proactive resilience provided by MC-RSMA.
 Both Figs. \ref{fig:delay} and \ref{fig:overflow} reveal that for fast channel LoS/NLoS fluctuations (i.e., short blockage durations), one-sided AP cooperation as in Stage 2 is sufficient, whereas Stage 3, involving a reallocation of resources and switching to central decoding, becomes inevitable for extended blockage durations.
+Stage 1 remains essential to guarantee HC service continuity regardless of blockage dynamics.

 The benefit from cooperative strategies and transmit power optimization obviously comes at the expense of increased complexity.
 Therefore, we analyze the event-based activation of different schemes and the entailed operational costs based on failure statistics in Fig. \ref{fig:complexity}.
 This analysis reveals the importance of incorporating various schemes into the resilience policy and demonstrates the effectiveness of an event-based approach in balancing resilience and operational costs.
 Fig. \ref{fig:activation} provides insights into the activation of cooperation strategies and power allocation adjustments when deploying the full three-stage algorithm.
 The figure explores these dynamics in relation to the mean blockage duration, or rather the frequency of changes in the blockage state of any UE-AP link.
 In scenarios characterized by rapid LoS/NLoS fluctuations, Stage 3 is rarely activated.
 This is because short blockages are effectively managed by Stage 1's multi-connectivity and Stage 2's cooperative mechanisms.
 Since Stage 3 involves more time-consuming resource optimization, it often remains inactive during these short blockage events as blockages resolve before it can be fully utilized.
 As the mean blockage duration increases, the frequency of LoS/NLoS fluctuations decreases, leading to more persistent blockages.
 In such cases, Stage 3 becomes more active since it has enough time to engage before the blockage is resolved.
 Here, Stage 2 serves primarily as an interim solution until Stage 3's power adjustments take effect.
 Interestingly, the amount of power allocation adjustments remains relatively low across all blockage durations.
 This is because rapid fluctuations rarely trigger Stage 3, while longer blockages reduce the need for frequent adjustments due to slower channel changes.
 The figure highlights how the event-triggered algorithm dynamically adjusts to different blockage durations.
 While Stage 1 and Stage 2 effectively handle rapid channel fluctuations, Stage 3 becomes more prominent during longer blockages.